2018 General Assembly

 In Virginia, our work to save the Bay shifts into high gear every January.
 The General Assembly commences, and legislation that has major impacts on local water quality comes at a furious pace.
 Through it all, CBF staff meet with legislators to discuss bills, speak in front of legislative committees, and organize members to advocate for clean water policy.

 House Bill 801 (O'Quinn) would have prohibited the State Water Control Board from adopting any regulation or standard relating to stormwater that is inconsistent with or more stringent than any federal requirement or guidance.
 CBF strongly opposed this bill, which would prevent Virginia from responding to local challenges with innovative programs that protect our waterways.
 On the floor of the House, Delegate Bulova gave impassioned testimony about why this bill would harm Virginia's waters.
 Watch the video (starting at 1 hour and 7 minutes).
-Fortunately, HB 801 was then rereferred to the House Ag Chesapeake subcommittee, which ended consideration of this bill this session.
+Fortunately, HB 801 was then rereferred to a House Agriculture, Chesapeake and Natural Resources subcommittee, which ended consideration of this bill this session.

-House Bill 1566 (Hodges) would have weakened Virginia's statewide stormwater management program by allowing localities across the Commonwealth to avoid plan review responsibilities, accepting instead the work of developers' retained engineers on plans for large developments.
-Because this bill would undercut Virginia's ability to enforce stormwater rules on developers larger than one acre, CBF strongly opposed the bill.
+House Bill 1566 (Hodges) would have weakened Virginia's statewide stormwater management program by allowing localities across the Commonwealth to avoid the responsibility of reviewing plans, accepting instead the work of developers' retained engineers on plans for large developments.
+Because this bill would undercut Virginia's ability to enforce stormwater rules on developments larger than one acre, CBF strongly opposed the bill.
 Ultimately, the legislator sponsoring the bill moved to strike it, ending further consideration.

 House Bill 1004 (Byron) would have required localities to exempt airports from paying stormwater utility fees for their runways and taxiways to help localities manage polluted runoff and Senate Bill 367 (Newman) would have allowed localities to create such an exemption.
 We worked hard against both bills, which would have undermined local stormwater management programs.
-HB1004 ultimately stricken by its legislator patron, and SB367 was "passed by for the year," ending further consideration.
+Del.
+Byron ultimately struck HB 1004 and SB 367 was "passed by for the year," ending further consideration.

 Trees and Wetlands

-House Bill 400 (Keam) was similar to HB 494 discussed above, but would have gone further, by allowing localities to require tree planting and preservation at any level, without any upward limits.
+House Bill 400 (Keam) was similar to HB 494 discussed above, but would have gone further, allowing localities to require tree planting and preservation at any level, without any upper limits.
 CBF testified in support of the legislation, but the bill did not advance.

 House Bill 447 (Hope) would have required the State Water Control Board to adopt regulations for localities to encourage and promote preservation of mature trees as a stormwater management tool in Chesapeake Bay Preservation Act areas.
 CBF testified in support of the legislation in subcommittee, but the bill did not advance.